 Our state’s current system of incarceration and re-incarceration is eroding the safety of our communities, draining our state’s resources, and failing those with criminal records, especially people of color.
 Our mission is to improve procedures, practices, and policies throughout the criminal justice system to treat people more fairly and to ensure people are able to reintegrate with their families and communities when exiting the criminal justice system.

-We pursue our mission with four strategies:
+We pursue our mission with five strategies:

 - Identify unfair procedures, policies, and practices used by public and private institutions to exclude people previously involved in the juveniles and criminal justice systems from opportunities and resources essential to prosperity.